 Raccoon2 is added in MGLTools and the installer can be downloaded from here.
 It is available for Windows, Linux, and MAC OS.

-Once the installer is downloaded (let’s say in Downloads directory), open the terminal and type the following commands:
+Once the installer is downloaded (let’s say in the Downloads directory), open the terminal and type the following commands:

 $ cd Downloads